agrinman/tunnelto/README.md

 The wormhole server both the operates control server (via port 5000, using websockets) and accepts raw TCP streams (via port 8080).

-1. New clients connect over websockets to establish the `client-tunnel`.
+1. New clients connect over websockets to establish the `client tunnel`.
-2. When a new raw TCP stream connects, the wormhole server reads the incoming bytes and writes it to the `client-tunnel`
+2. When a new raw TCP stream connects, the wormhole server reads the incoming bytes and writes it to the `client tunnel`
-3. When incoming data is received from the `client-tunnel`, the control server writes those bytes into the TCP stream.
+3. When incoming data is received from the `client tunnel`, the control server writes those bytes into the TCP stream.

 ## Client
-The wormhole client establishes a websocket connections to the wormhole server to establish the `remote-tunnel`, and then:
+The wormhole client establishes a websocket connections to the wormhole server to establish the `remote tunnel`, and then:

-1. Reads TCP bytes from the `remote-tunnel`
+1. Reads TCP bytes from the `remote tunnel`
 2. Opens a new local TCP stream to the locally running server (specified as a program argument)
 3. Writes the TCP bytes from to the local stream
 4. Reads TCP bytes from the local stream
-5. Writes the outgoing TCP bytes bacl into the `remote-tunnel`
+5. Writes the outgoing TCP bytes bacl into the `remote tunnel`

 ## Caveats
 This implementation does not support multiple running servers (i.e. centralized coordination).